Conference 2025 Workshops

 Robert Hull

-Robert Hull will present on Carl Jung as Spiritual Companion.
 First, we will set Jung within the context of his time when the familiar understanding of the historical Jesus was dismantled by Albert Schweitzer.
 Facing the deeply shaken faith of his clients with their personal sense of being abandoned in the world, Jung saw a way ahead.
 We will explore Jung’s “strategy for a loss of faith.”

-Robert has been an adult educator for 50 years and a certified Myers Briggs Type IndicatorTM (MBTI) practitioner for 40 years.
+Robert Hull has been an adult educator for 50 years and a certified Myers Briggs Type IndicatorTM (MBTI) practitioner for 40 years.
 Likewise, he has participated in all three levels of the Progoff Intensive JournalTM workshop training over more than 35 years.
 He has been an adjunct university faculty member for 13 years.

 Compass JournalingTM is his own development of a spiritual journaling process to track, reflect upon, and dialogue with one’s psychospiritual development over a lifetime.